1-to-1 Support

 Up to Date and Prepared

-Trainee Clinical Psychologists have undergone extensive preparation, through study and clinical work experience, to gain a place on the doctorate of clinical psychology.
+Trainee Clinical Psychologists have undergone extensive preparation, through study and clinical work experience, to gain a place on a Clinical Psychology doctorate.
 They are studying the most current, evidence-based approaches to mental health care, which means that you receive support that is timely and evidence-based.

 Small Caseloads and Flexibility